When an 18 year old is concerned about budgeting, you know the cost of college tuition is getting out of hand.

 Institutional merit aid generally makes up a small part of a college’s financial assistance budget, and awards tend to be somewhat competitive.
 Usually there are more applicants than available funds, and some schools provide no merit aid at all.
 Private merit scholarships are often awarded on the basis of submitted essays and/or other application criteria as outlined by the granting organization.

-Need-based aid is awarded on the basis of a student’s and/or his or her family’s financial situation.
-To qualify for this type of aid, which can be school-sponsored or privately funded, students must complete the Free Application for Federal Student Aid (FAFSA).
-The FAFSA uses a formula to analyze family income and assets and determine financial need and the Expected Family Contribution (EFC) in relation to a particular college or university’s Cost of Attendance (COA).
-Individual schools often require additional financial forms, such as the College Scholarship Service (CSS) Profile and federal tax returns, to determine financial need.
+The FAFSA uses a formula to analyze family income and assets and determine financial need and the Expected Family Contribution (EFC).
+It compares that to the college or university’s Cost of Attendance (COA).
+Individual schools often require additional financial forms, such as the College Scholarship Service (CSS) Profile and federal tax returns, to verify financial need.

 Pell Grants are the nation’s largest need-based grant program and are awarded based on the FAFSA.
 They are funded by the government and administered by the U.S. Department of Education.
-Pell Grants typically go to students with a total family income of below $20,000, although students with higher family incomes still may qualify.
-For the 2012-13 school year, the maximum Pell Grant was $5,550.
-In 2010, nearly 8 million students received a total of $28 billion in Pell Grants.
+Pell Grants typically go to students with a total family income of below $25,000, although students with higher family incomes still may qualify.
+For the 2017-18 school year, the maximum Pell Grant is $5,920.

 In addition, scholarships exist for students who are part of certain ethnic or religious groups or for those with ancestors from specific countries.
 Some aid is given only to students whose parents or relatives belong to a trade union, or have worked in a certain profession or for a particular company.
 Some scholarships are reserved for students whose families have some military affiliation or historic significance.

-Students who are veterans of the uniformed services, or are the spouses or survivors of veterans, can qualify for college aid and tuition assistance programs administered by the Veterans Administration (VA) and the Department of Defense (DoD).
+Students who are veterans of military services, or are the spouses or survivors of veterans, can qualify for college aid and tuition assistance programs administered by the Veterans Administration (VA) and the Department of Defense (DoD).

 Because student-specific aid is awarded by such a wide variety of groups and organizations, it’s important for students to explore every avenue of aid.
-Aid amounts can vary from a hundred dollars to several thousand dollars or more.
+Amounts can vary from a hundred dollars to several thousand dollars or more.
 Each scholarship likely will have its own requirements and deadline for application.

 Career-specific aid is awarded to students who are planning to pursue a course of study leading to a specific career, like nursing or teaching.
 Some federal programs will forgive student debt – effectively acting like a retroactive grant – for students who pursue certain careers or specific types of public service after graduation.